kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 A quantum fusion engine with strong informational contribution satisfies $\Pi_I \sim \mathcal{O}(1)$ and $\Pi_\eta \lesssim 0.25$.

-[^1]: Lopez, C.F., Jeevarajan, J.A., and Mukherjee, P.P.
-"Experimental Analysis of Thermal Runaway and Propagation in Lithium-Ion Battery Modules." *Journal of The Electrochemical Society* 162, no. 9 (2015): A1905-A1915.

-[^2]: Chandrasekhar, S. (1931).
+[^1]: Chandrasekhar, S. (1931).
 The Maximum Mass of Ideal White Dwarfs. *Astrophysical Journal*, 74, 81-82.

-[^3]: Hillebrandt, W., & Niemeyer, J. C. (2000).
+[^2]: Hillebrandt, W., & Niemeyer, J. C. (2000).
 Type Ia Supernova Explosion Models. *Annual Review of Astronomy and Astrophysics*, 38(1), 191-230.

-[^4]: Landauer, R. (1961).
+[^3]: Landauer, R. (1961).
 Irreversibility and Heat Generation in the Computing Process. *IBM Journal of Research and Development*, 5(3), 183-191.

-[^5]: Bekenstein, J. D. (1973).
+[^4]: Bekenstein, J. D. (1973).
 Black Holes and Entropy. *Physical Review D*, 7(8), 2333-2346.

+[^5]: Franke, L., et al. (2025).
+Defect-Free Growth of Decagonal Quasicrystals around Obstacles. *Physical Review Letters*, 135, 166203.

+[^6]: Lopez, C.F., Jeevarajan, J.A., and Mukherjee, P.P.
+"Experimental Analysis of Thermal Runaway and Propagation in Lithium-Ion Battery Modules." *Journal of The Electrochemical Society* 162, no. 9 (2015): A1905-A1915.